teomoraitis/MarineTracker/Kafka/README.md

 This prints all messages from the location_updates topic (starting from beginning, but this can change).

 #### Notes:
-- The CSV data files (dataset/ais/*) are not included in the repo due to its size.
+- The CSV data files (dataset/ais/*) are not included in the repo due to their size.
 - Adjust the CSV path in producer.py if you use a different file.